Justintime50/burn-notice/README.md

 ## Gotchas

 - **Burn Notice is not intended to be a 100% secure solution to destroying data.** There are better methods to use instead such as formatting your hard drive.
 Burn Notice is the quick and dirty solution when you may not have time to format a drive.
 - **Burn Notice is not intended to render your machine unusable or break the boot sequence.** It will only remove the contents of your main home folder files and various hidden files that may contain sensitive data.

 ### Destroy your Filesystem

-If for whatever reason you really truly do want to destroy the filestructure of your system, run the following:
+If for whatever reason you really truly do want to destroy the filestructure of your system (don't), run the following:

 ```bash
 rm -rf /*